 Some years, the Disney Magic sails seven to eleven-day cruises roundtrip from Barcelona to fascinating ports of call in the western Mediterranean from May to September.
 Other years, the cruise ship sails to the Baltic and British Isles in the summer

 The Disney Magic features many of the same shore excursions (called port adventures by Disney) that other cruise lines offer.
 However, Disney has gone one big step further, with port adventures designed specifically for families to enjoy.
-The next page discusses some of the excellent family port adventures, and the rest of this article describes things to do and see in each of the Disney Magic Mediterranean ports of call.
+There are excellent family port adventures along with lots of things to do and see in each of the Disney Magic Mediterranean ports of call.

 Disney Cruise Lines' Mediterranean Family Port Adventures